NotDarkn/ultradocs/docs/speedrun-tech.md

   </tr>
   <tr>
     <td>
-      By dash and then quickly shooting a fully charged overpump, you will gain a moderate speed boost midair at the cost of only 33 HP.
+      By dashing then quickly shooting a fully charged overpump, you will gain a moderate speed boost midair at the cost of only 33 HP.
     </td>
     <td width="100px">
       1. Dash <br />